ArcherTheReal/p2verifier/README.md

     - playmap [maps]: plays all demos of all maps
         - they can be a mapname or an index
     - sla: a default alias that plays all maps that i think needs to be verified for accidental sla
-- output.json
+- `output.json`
     - rta: rta time begin, end and elapsed time
     - servernumber: first and last servernumber, amount of demos and servernumber difference is in total
-    - sarchecksums: list of all failed SAR checksums
+    - sarchecksums: list of all deteced SAR checksums
     - cvars: a list of all cvars that were flagged by mdp throughout the run
     - files: all file checksum failes (except SAR)
     - demos: a list of all the commands in all the demos, sorted by mapname